vaictor/SQueaL/README.md

 Using:
 ------

 Once installed, change directory to cloned folder and start up the docker container.

 	$ cd SQueaL
 	$ docker compose up

-With the virtual machine up and running, navigate to the [website](http://localhost:90/) and have at it
+With the docker container up, navigate to the [website](http://localhost:90/) and have at it

 [http://localhost:90/](http://localhost:90/)